 It’s a sad truth of life that human beings can replace relationships one with other.
 They can find new friends, so called siblings, aunts, and uncles.

 Relationships are not Born But Made

-When he was just two days young, my son ensured me that he knows no one in the world but me.
+When he was just two days young, my son assured me that he knows no one in the world but me.
 His eyes followed my voice.
 He never wanted to waver his eyes off me.
-He cried when I was absent for longer than an hour.
+And cried when I was absent for longer than an hour.

 He showed me that the connection between me and him was natural.
 It didn’t depend on me, my behavior, my efforts, or him.
 It’s immortal.

 And now most of his behavior towards me is dictated by my preceding actions. if I was angry a minute before then he is away pretending that I don’t exist.
 If I was happy just recently then he is showing me his new inventions or telling me stories.

 Our mother-son connection has not deteriorated a bit, I promise you.
 But the relation we enjoy vary from day to day and mostly from hour to hour depending on the behavior I show towards him or he shows towards, well, anybody or anything.

 Attention is more Important than Hugs or Kisses